 Noise from renovation works can be disruptive to your neighbours, especially those who have young children, or are working from home.
 We can maintain harmonious relations with our neighbours by adhering to the following:

 - Inform your neighbours staying within a radius of 2 units at least 3 days in advance before renovations begin.
 Do remind your contractor to put up the Notice of Renovation outside your flat early and throughout the renovation period.

 - Only carry out renovation work between the stipulated timings below.

-- Should you be carrying out DIY (Do-It-Yourself) works , do limit the timings to between 7:00am and 10:30pm and keep noise to a minimum with the tips below.
+- Should you be carrying out DIY (Do-It-Yourself) works, do limit it between 7:00am and 10:30pm, and keep noise to a minimum with the tips below.

 - When possible, close the main door of your flat while works are ongoing, to help reduce noise disturbance to your neighbours and do remember to inform them in advance of any works that may generate noise.